maruyama-lab-design/CMIC/README.md

-This software work with torchtext (version 0.8.1).
+This version is developed under the configuration: python 3.6.10 pytorch 1.5.0 torchtext　0.6.0

 1. Suppose that
 m.fasta and u.fasta is your original FASTA files of methylated and unmethylated